Kruemelkatze/vscode-dashboard/README.md

 The dashboard is a dedicated UI that can be opened using a command or **_ctrl + F1_** and configured to open automatically.
 Clicking a project opens it in the current window, while **_ctrl + click_** (**_cmd + click_** on Mac) opens it in a new window.

-Projects are separated into lists and can be assigned a color to find them quickly.
+Projects are separated into groups and can be assigned a color to find them quickly.
 Managing the groups and projects is done **directly on the dashboard**.

 ## Good to know

--   You can **edit** and **reorder** projects and project groups directly on the dashboard.
+-   You can **edit** and **reorder** projects and groups directly on the dashboard.
 -   **Emojis** may (or may not, depending on your preference) be good icons for projects.
 You can add them by pressing WIN + . (under Windows) while naming the project.
 -   You can use **gradients** as project color, via CSS Gradient functions like linear-gradient and radial-gradient.
 -   Only **colors** defined by the theme were used.
 So the dashboard should always blend nicely into your VSCode design.
 If not, you can customize them in the settings.